Making RGB Images with Sentinel Data

 ExpressionEval.png

-Now if you run the workspace, you may get the correct image, or it may be very white.
+Now, if you run the workspace, you may get the correct image, or it may be very white.
 This is due to the bands being out of order.
-Note if you get a Translation Error, ensure that each expression is only a single line.
+If you get a Translation Error, ensure that each expression is only a single line.

 7. Create Sort Order

 Let’s ensure that the bands are always read in the correct order to fix our image.
 Add an AttributeCreator after each of the RasterBandInterpretationCoercers.
-In the parameters, create a new attribute called _sort, then for the AttributeCreator attached to the Red band (B04), give it the value of 1.
-For Green (B03) a value of 2, then for Blue (B02) a value of 3.
+In the parameters, create a new attribute called _sort.
+Then, for the AttributeCreator attached to the Red band (B04), assign it a value of 1.
+For Green (B03), a value of 2, then for Blue (B02), a value of 3.

 AttributeCreator.png